Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Preliminaries

 with

-where in~\eqref{eq:70} we use the convention that repeated indices are summed.
+where in~\eqref{eq:009_galerkin_model} we use the convention that repeated indices are summed.
 Observe that, because of the symmetry of $B$, it follows that $B_{ijk}=B_{ikj}$.
-Also note that, in order to calculate the coefficients $d_i$, $A_{ij}$, and $B_{ijk}$, one needs to be able to evaluate not just $f$ in~\eqref{eq:7}, but also its separate constant, linear, and bilinear components, and thus this method is considered ``intrusive.''
+Also note that, in order to calculate the coefficients $A_{ij}$ and $B_{ijk}$, one needs to be able to evaluate the linear and bilinear components of $f$, and thus this method is considered ``intrusive.''